Daniel-P-Lima/BuyInBuyOut/README.md

 BuyInBuyOut is a **Node.js + Express API** for managing purchase requests, approvals, and items.
 It uses **Prisma** as the ORM, **MySQL** as the database, and integrates **JWT-based authentication** with role-based approval flows.

-AI was used to make this README, review the code and make suggestions to improve the code
 ---

 ## Features